Junismyname/Power-Outage-Classification-Model/README.md

 |            -0.1 |              2550 | East North Central |                68200 | severe weather     | normal             | MN            |
 |             1.2 |              1740 | East North Central |               250000 | severe weather     | warm               | MN            |

-## Baseline Model
+# Baseline Model

 We trained a **decision tree classifier** to predict `CAUSE.CATEGORY` using 3 features from the dataset.

-**Reasoning behind our chosen features**
+**Reasoning Behind our Chosen Features**
 **Histogram: Anomaly Level**
 <iframe src="assets/histogram_anomaly.html" width=700 height=500 frameBorder=0></iframe>

-As shown on the scatter plot above, outages casued by intentional attacks seems to be clustered around -0.5 Anomoly Level while outages caused by severe weather seem to cluster between -0.5 and 0.0 Anomoly Level.
-Therefore, `ANOMALY.LEVEL` may be a handy feature for our classification model.
+As shown on the scatter plot above, outages casued by intentional attacks seems to be clustered around -0.5 Anomoly Level while outages caused by severe weather seem to cluster between -0.5 and 0.0 Anomoly Level. **Therefore, `ANOMALY.LEVEL` may be a handy feature for our classification model.**

 Moreover, we found in our data exploration that on average, more customers are affected by outages when the climate is warmer.
-This makes sense as warm temperatures accelerates evaporation into the atmosphere which becomes fuel for more powerful storms to develop.
-Thus, we believe `CLIMATE.REGION` may have a strong relationship with `CAUSE.CATEGORY` as certain regions experience warmer temperatures.
+This makes sense as warm temperatures accelerates evaporation into the atmosphere which becomes fuel for more powerful storms to develop. **Thus, we believe `CLIMATE.REGION` may have a strong relationship with `CAUSE.CATEGORY` as certain regions experience warmer temperatures.**

 ### Features for fitting model:
 1. `ANOMALY.LEVEL`: Quantitative continuous data\